 Want to know how much that vacation home will cost?
 Use our mortgage calculator to estimate how taking on an additional mortgage might affect you.

 Factor 3: How Much Time Do You Really Have?

 For most buyers, a vacation home represents a greater focus on relaxation and an overall more enjoyable lifestyle.
 It’s important to keep that focus in mind as you evaluate your options, while understanding that even a low-maintenance second home will still require investments of both your money and time.
-How much of each do you want to spend?

 … the first question potential vacation home buyers should ask is, “[How] will I use it?”
 While owning a lake house or beach property is nice, consider how much time out of the year you'll actually be able to enjoy your holding.

 Once you know your yearly vacation time, compare that to the cost of lodging in the area for the same time frame(s).
 Next, you’ll need to decide if this will serve as a future retirement location and/or if you want to rent out your property.
-A vacation home can be a great investment to provide additional income and add value if you intend to use it as a retirement home.
+Buying a vacation home can be a great investment to provide additional income and add value if you intend to use it as a retirement home.
 No matter how you plan to use your vacation home, you’ll need to outline the costs to maintain your new getaway.